niwa99/Tower-Defense/SRS.md

 ### 3.1 Functionality

+#### 3.1.1 Start the game from the menu

+The game should be started from the start screen using a button.

+#### 3.1.2 Build towers on selected area

+Towers need to be placed on the game grid in order to kill enemies.
+Therefore, one can click on a tile which opens a menu for building a tower.

+#### 3.1.3 Upgrade towers

+Clicking on a tower, a menu should pop up which lets a user upgrade a tower for a specific amount of money.
+Probably, an upgrade influences the range, the fire rate and the damage of a tower.

+#### 3.1.4 Sell towers

+Clicking on a tower, a menu should pop up in which one can choose to sell the tower.

+#### 3.1.5 Select between different towers

+In the future, there will be different kind of towers which have different values and abilities.

+#### 3.1.6 Start waves

+Using a button (or after a specific time), a wave can be started which makes enemies approaching.

+#### 3.1.7 Edit settings

+Settings will be editable in an own menu. tbd

+#### 3.1.8 Return to main menu

+While being on the game screen, a button can be used in order to go back to the start screen.

+#### 3.1.9 Start a randomly generated map

+Using a button labeled as "Random", a randomly generated map will be created and can be played.

+#### 3.1.10 Toggle sound and animations

+There will be two buttons which let a player toggle sounds and animations.

+#### 3.1.11 Customize own towers

+This functionality allows users to create and design their own tower with given patterns.

+#### 3.1.12 Play multiple levels with different difficulties

+One can choose between three difficulties: Easy, Medium and Hard.
+This choice influences tower- and enemy-attributes.

+#### 3.1.13 Draw/design own towers/enemies

+Own towers and enemies can be drawn on a separate screen by hand.
+This functionality makes the game highly customizable.

+#### 3.1.14 Save/load own elements

+In a separate menu, one can choose between the standard towers/enemies and the custom towers/enemies for the next games.

+#### 3.1.15 Edit elements

+Custom enemies and towers can be edited in a specific screen.
+This functionality is connected to "draw/design own towers/elements".

+### 3.2 Usability

+The Android application will not require any practice or tutorial because of its user-friendly design.
+The following screen flow explains the structure of the app.

-#### 3.1.1 Startscreen
+#### 3.2.1 Startscreen

 The start screen functions as a landing page when opening the app.
 It should contain a gameplay image as background, a “start” button which forwards to the game page and a menu button which will pop up a settings-menu.

-#### 3.1.2 Gamescreen - Structure
+#### 3.2.2 Gamescreen - Structure

 The gamescreen shows the map, a button for the settings menu and a top bar with some game information (lives, money, …).

-#### 3.1.3 Gamescreen - Actions
+#### 3.2.3 Gamescreen - Actions

 A player should be able to build, remove and upgrade towers.
 Those actions should be doable by clicking on a map-tile.
 Moreover, a button for skipping to the next wave could be useful.

-#### 3.1.4 Settings Menu
+#### 3.2.4 Settings Menu

 tbd

-#### 3.1.5 Customize Enemies, Towers and the Map
+#### 3.2.5 Customize Enemies, Towers and the Map

 tbd

-### 3.2 Usability

-The Android application will not require any practice or tutorial because of its user-friendly design.

 ### 3.3 Reliability